levomaaa/csbproject1/README.md

 ### Fix

-We add four lines of code to the `profile_view` which check that the profile editor is the logged-in profile owner.
-The fix is shown here: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L32.
+We add four lines of code to the `profile_view` which checks that the profile editor is the logged-in profile owner.
+The fix is shown here: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L59.

 ### Screenshots